 The following Kentucky parks are operating.
 They are listed alphabetically.

 It’s not really a theme park or an amusement park (or is it?
 Read our article, Is Noah's "Ark Encounter" a Theme Park?).
 The biblical-themed attraction bills itself as a “theme park.”
 With no coasters, dark rides, or other conventions of the genre, that may be misleading.
 But it does have a “life-size” rendition of Noah’s Ark.

-The traditional amusement park has been in operation since 1898.
+The traditional amusement park in Bowling Green has been in operation since 1898.
 It has three small coasters, a vintage Pretzel dark ride, a drop tower, a few spinning thrill rides, and a collection of family rides and kiddie rides.
 The Splash Lagoon water park is included with admission.
 In 2016, it added a new four-slide complex that includes Cyclone Saucers, a series of bowl slides.
 Beech Bend has an adjacent speedway and campgrounds.

 The major amusement park has a nice collection of coasters, including Lightning Run, Storm Chaser, T3, and the wooden Thunder Run.
 It also offers a big Ferris wheel, a river raft ride, a splashdown ride, a "5-D" Cinema, and a nice collection of spinning rides.